Nevada City, CA — “This is discrimination. It’s profiling, and I’m not going to take it. Someone has to uncover the hypocrisy.”

 “I watched her walk in, strip down and walk towards the pool without even pretending she’s going to shower,” said the 17-year-old struggling to gather his memory of the event.
 “I stopped her and pointed out the sign, and it’s a huge sign.
 Right over there.
 You can’t miss it.
 She tried to push past me and go in the pool anyway.
 I was like, ‘Oh hell no!’
 And I blocked her path.
 That’s when she got all intense and was yelling not to tread on her or something.
 What a wingnut.”

-Witnesses say the woman attempted to push past to Billy but was unable to outmaneuver the 6 foot two swim team captain.
+Witnesses say the woman attempted to push past Billy but was unable to outmaneuver the 6-foot-two swim team captain.
 So she turned her attention to nine-year-old Kevin Willis, who just arrived for his 4:30 swim lesson and was preparing to lock up his bike.

 “I told him he could ride his bike today, but to make sure he locked it up when he got there.
 I had no idea that would get him targeted by a swim terrorist,” said the boy’s father, who was clearly shaken.